Understanding INA 237(a)(2) and Immigration Proceedings

 Immigration Proceedings

-When a non-citizen is facing deportation, they enter into immigration proceedings.
-This can feel like an uphill battle, but understanding the process can help ease some of that anxiety.
+When a non-citizen faces the possibility of deportation, they enter into a complex legal process known as immigration proceedings.
+This situation can often feel overwhelming and daunting, but gaining a clear understanding of the proceedings can significantly alleviate some of the associated anxiety.

 Consequences of INA 237(a)(2)